bjpirt/shutter-tester/README.md

 # To Do

-- [ ] Automatically work out vertical or horizontal shutter
-- [ ] Enable detailed measurements to be shown / hidden in three point mode
-- [ ] Deploy to GitHub pages using GitHub actions
 - [ ] Calculate variations across shutter and whether they are within tolerances
 - [ ] Add graph visualisation of shutter speeds
 - [ ] Generate report from three point test
+- [x] Enable detailed measurements to be shown / hidden in three point mode
+- [x] Deploy to GitHub pages using GitHub actions
+- [x] Automatically work out vertical or horizontal shutter
 - [x] Display full shutter timing
 - [x] Separate shutter timing mode
 - [x] Single shot mode (only show last shot timing) - useful for initial tuning